spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 ## Separated setup

 With the separated setup, store share the same codebase but have dedicated databases.
+It is the standard setup.

 ![separated setup diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/cloud/spryker-cloud-commerce-os/multi-store-setups.md/separated-setup.png)